utrecht

 Lecturers

 Alice Schippers is Professor of Disability Studies at the University of Humanistic Studies, Utrecht, by special appointment on behalf of Disability Studies in the Netherlands.
 Her research focus is on (Family) Quality of Life, Social Justice and Inclusive Research.
 Her most recent research projects have focussed on the impact of disability on quality of life; inclusion and exclusion within families and communities; and transdisciplinary, arts-based and collaborative research.
 She is Board member of the International Association for the Scientific Study of Intellectual and Developmental Disabilities (IASSIDD) and Associate editor with two international journals.
-She has been chair of international conferences on disability and diversity and is on upervisory and advisory boards in the wider social sector.
+She has been chair of international conferences on disability and diversity and is on supervisory and advisory boards in the wider social sector.

 Andries Hiskes is a PhD candidate at the Leiden University Centre for the Arts in Society, where he works on the intersection between disability studies, comparative literature, and affect theory.
 His research examines literature and art in which affective responses are evoked and/or shared by deviant and disabled bodies, focusing on how the artwork is constructed to elicit such responses.
 Concurrently, through the added emphasis on emotional and affective responses provoked by disabled bodies, his research explores how art may manipulate such responses.
 As senior lecturer at the department of nursing at The Hague University of Applied Sciences, he teaches narrative medicine, participative healthcare, and disability studies.